Save big (up to $1,875) on small business tools with our free membership, business.com+

 Rearrange workspaces.

 You can also organize your employees based on the same principle.
-If you have people working on related projects, you can arrange their desks near each other so they can easily ask questions or pass on tasks.
-If your team members are working on different steps in a process, you can arrange them in order of that process.
-This way, materials can literally move down the line as they work.
+If you have people working on related projects, you can arrange their desks near each other so they can easily ask one another questions or pass on tasks.
+If team members are working on different steps in a process, you can arrange them in order of that process.
+This way, materials can move down the line as they work.

 Establish standard operating procedures.